5 plant-based foods you can eat to improve your skin, nails and hair

 Basically, these fatty acids help our bodies to grow and function at their optimum and if your body is low in them, you may start to feel run down and look tired.
 When walnuts are harvested fresh they have the best flavor, color and nutrients.
 Eating a handful of walnuts twice a week has been shown to improve the quality of your skin by enhancing its elasticity due to these fatty acids.

 Native to Mexico and South America, avocados are also nutrient dense and a great source of monounsaturated fat.
 Eating avocados has been shown to lower cholesterol levels and improve the health of obese patients when one per day was added to their diet.
+They are great for breakfast, and are also vegan.
+Here are other healthy vegan foods you can eat for breakfast.

 About 75% of the avocado’s nutrients are made up of good fats, which can enhance the quality, health and appearance of your hair, skin and nails.
 Some beauty websites even suggest mashing a couple of over-ripe avocados and putting them in your hair, or using them as a face mask, washing the green paste off after a period of 30 minutes.
 It’s worth a try when they’re in season, ripe and abundant.